nwrenger/doenermann-bot/README.md

 - a normal ping(/döner) command
 - Add your birthday with /set_birthday
 - show the next upcomming birthdays(/next_birthdays)
+- delete a birthday of an user with /delete_birthday
 - Give a user a Member Role when the user joins the server

 ## Dependencies: